 Even if some essential oils are OK for your cat, they are still highly concentrated substances that become dangerous if the cat ingests them.

 Eliminating the Need for Air Fresheners

-Avoiding the need for air fresheners can be as simple as making sure your cat is healthy and their home environment is kept clean.
-Intestinal problems or a poor diet could be the cause of particularly smelly cat feces or urine, whereas a healthy cat should have a more neutral odor.
+Avoiding the need for air fresheners can be as simple as ensuring your cat is healthy and their home environment is clean.
+For example, intestinal problems or a poor diet could cause particularly smelly cat feces or urine, whereas a healthy cat should have a more neutral odor.

 In addition, keeping a litter box clean will prevent unpleasant odors from forming and encourage your kitty to use the box more often – because no cat wants to keep returning to an increasingly dirty and smelly box.

 Be aware of what chemicals you expose yourself and your pets too as you clean and freshen your house.
 A lot of what is out there can be surprisingly toxic, but there is a wealth of natural alternatives that are easy to find with little research.